 To prevent body acne, use a gentle cleanser on your back in the shower and switch to an oil-free lotion or body cream, recommends BabyCenter.com.
 If you’re using a super-moisturizing cream to soothe dry skin on your belly, don’t spread the excess onto your back where you’re breaking out.
 Keeping the area clean and dry will help heal your complexion and discourage further breakouts.

-If you’ve got an active acne outbreak, stick with loose-fitting clothes made of natural fibers that won’t rub against your back, causing friction that can make acne worse.
+If you’ve got back acne during pregnancy, stick with loose-fitting clothes made of natural fibers that won’t rub against your back, causing friction that can make acne worse.
 Ask a friend or your partner to help you apply a mud mask to your breakout area: Mud masks can help dry out pimples and are safe for pregnant women to use, says ob-gyn physician Allan Lichtman, clinical professor at the University of Southern California School of Medicine in Los Angeles, in “Fit Pregnancy” magazine.
 Follow up with an alpha-hydroxy acid lotion to speed up cell turnover to help acne heal more quickly.